FlavScents AInsights Entry for Tropical Thiazole (CAS: 15679-13-7)

 - Molecular Weight: 85.13 g/mol

-Tropical thiazole is a heterocyclic compound containing both sulfur and nitrogen atoms within its five-membered ring.
-The presence of these functional groups contributes to its distinctive odor profile, which is often described as nutty or popcorn-like.
-The thiazole ring is crucial for its sensory characteristics, influencing both its volatility and its interaction with other flavor and fragrance components.
+Tropical thiazole is a heterocyclic compound characterized by a five-membered ring containing both sulfur and nitrogen atoms.
+The presence of these heteroatoms contributes to its distinctive odor profile, which is often described as nutty or roasted, making it relevant in flavor applications.
+The thiazole ring is a common motif in many flavor and fragrance compounds, contributing to their sensory characteristics.

 Citation hooks: FlavScents; PubChem; FEMA